Shahane-Vaishnavi/Papas-happy-vala-birthday-/README.md

-<<<<<<< HEAD
 # Happy Birthday Papa 🎉

-A beautiful celebration website dedicated to Papa, featuring a heartfelt tribute with photos, stories, and special moments.
+A beautiful celebration website dedicated to my Papa, featuring a heartfelt tribute with photos, stories, and special moments.

+A birthday website is a unique and thoughtful way to wish someone you love.
+Instead of a simple message, it becomes a personalized digital experience that shows effort, creativity, and genuine affection.
+As a CSE student, building a custom birthday website is even more meaningful—it becomes a way to express love while also showcasing your technical skills.
+From designing the UI to adding animations and interactive features, this project reflects both your emotions and your growth in web development.
+It’s a beautiful way to make someone feel special and to demonstrate what you’re capable of creating. 💛🎉

 ## 🚀 Quick Start